jrheard/blog/python/passwords.md

 print('potatoes' in 'Hello')
 </code></pre>

-Here's one slightly tricky thing about this part of the project: my last name is `"Heard"`, and the password `5YaHeArD!` is invalid, but:
+Here's one slightly tricky thing about this part of the project: my username is `"jrheard"`, and the password `CarlsjRHeard!` is invalid, but:

 <pre><code class="py">
-print("Heard" == "HeArD")
+print("jrheard" == "jRHeard")
 </code></pre>

-Your password checker should be able to tell if a password contains your name, even if the password's capitalization is all funky like that and doesn't exactly match how you capitalize your own name.
+Your password checker should be able to tell if a password contains your username, even if the password's capitalization is all funky like that.
 Here's a relevant bit of code that you might find handy when you start thinking about how to handle this problem:

 <pre><code class="py">
-print("HeArD".lower())
+print("jRHeard".lower())
 </code></pre>

 Debugging Tip